 Please complete this form if you have been nominated for one of the following SAS awards: (1) Best Dissertation in Affective Science Award, (2) Early-Career in Affective Science Award, (3) Mid-Career Trajectory in Affective Science Award.

-Provide at least the first and last/family name of the nominee.
+Provide at least your first and last/family name.

-Provide the name of the nominee's current institution (e.g., Washington University in St Louis).
+Provide the name of your current institution (e.g., Washington University in St Louis).

 Indicate the award that you would are nominated for.

 Indicate the date when you received your PhD degree.